PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Unary/Reshape/ExpandDims variant to that indexed owner, makes shared constant changes transactional, and keeps fan-out compatibility bridges topological;
-- the current checkpoint moves the unary fan-out bypass to the same indexed owner, shares the common Transpose/Squeeze/Unary prefix contract, preserves only genuine NCHW side branches, fixes operator ordering, and repairs CAST metadata.
+- `0837ee1b` moves the unary fan-out bypass to the same indexed owner, shares the common Transpose/Squeeze/Unary prefix contract, preserves only genuine NCHW side branches, fixes operator ordering, and repairs CAST metadata;
+- the current checkpoint moves flattened InstanceNormalization Conv1D layout canonicalization to a dedicated indexed owner with complete decomposition and shared-constant transactions.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain